SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 ![](img/blox/05.png)

-There variables can then be read/ set with the Variable Block set to "Blox" ad the name of the variable.
+These variables can then be read or set with the Variable Block type set to "Blox" and the name of the variable.

 ![](img/blox/06.png)